frissyn/valorant.py/README.md

 ## Documentation

-You can find all of `valorant.py`'s documentation [`here`](https://github.com/frissyn/valorant.py/tree/master/docs).
-I plan on generating package docs with Sphinx eventually...
+The public API documentation for `valorant.py` is hosted [`here`](https://valorantpy.readthedocs.io/en/latest/).

+If you're making edits to the documentation, you can generate the HTML and start a local server by running `bash bin/docs.sh` in the repository directory.
+This requires [`Ruby`](https://www.ruby-lang.org/en/documentation/installation/) 2.5 or higher (Sorry if you have to install Ruby just to edit the docs =P).

 ## Contributing

 1. Fork the repository: [`Fork`](https://github.com/frissyn/valorant.py/fork)
 2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Add some feature'`)
+3. Commit your changes (`git commit -a -m 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request! 🎉